Section 1 - General information

 How does someone report a problem, or a scooter that is misplaced or blocking traffic?

 Voi has a customer service helpline (08003768179) and a support email ([email protected]).

 Section 3.
 Sustainability

 Are e-scooters really good for the environment?

-Transport is Europe’s largest source of Greenhouse gas emissions and air pollution levels exceed safe levels in many European cities.
+Transport is Europe’s largest source of greenhouse gas emissions, and air pollution levels exceed safe levels in many European cities.
 Like other electric vehicles, e-scooters can help to limit transport emissions as well as reducing congestion in cities.
-The UK is particularly suitable for e-scooters because 60% of car trips here are for 1 to 3 mile journeys.
-Improvements to e-scooters, which now last a minimum of 60 months, and swappable batteries mean that each scooters life cycle cost is also 71% lower that it was when the last major assessment was done in California two years ago.
+The U.K. is particularly suitable for e-scooters because 60% of car trips here are for 1- to 3-mile journeys.
+Improvements to e-scooters, which now last a minimum of 60 months, mean that each scooter’s lifecycle cost is 71% lower than it was when the last major assessment was done in California two years ago.

 - Voi’s e-scooters are a safe, sustainable choice of transportation.
 They are zero-emissions vehicles.

 - Shared e-scooters are an important catalyst for people to leave their cars behind when travelling in dense urban areas.

 - With a lifespan of 5+ years, e-scooters have a carbon dioxide footprint of only 18q CO2 eq. per passenger per kilometre.
 By contrast, for a car it is more than 120 per person per kilometre.